Diet, Culture, and Your Body

 Eating Disorders in IBD

-Eating disorders are mental illnesses defined by specific diagnostic criteria around disordered eating behaviors.
+Eating disorders are behavioral conditions defined by specific diagnostic criteria around persistent disturbance of eating behaviors that can affect a person's functioning.
 Some common types of eating disorders include anorexia nervosa, bulimia nervosa, binge eating disorder, orthorexia nervosa, eating disorders not otherwise specified, and avoidant/restrictive food intake disorder (ARFID).

-ARFID is an eating disorder where the amount and/or type of foods eaten are restricted not because of distress over body image, but due to factors such as concern over the negative consequences or symptoms experienced with eating, lack of interest in eating or food, or avoidance as a result of sensory characteristics of food.
+ARFID is an eating disorder where the amount and/or type of foods eaten are restricted not because over distress over body image, but due to factors such as concern over the negative consequences or symptoms experienced with eating, lack of interest in eating or food, or avoidance as a result of sensory characteristics of food.
+As people with IBD may experience pain related to eating, there may be a sense of fear or anxiety around meals and a desire to restrict food intake in order to prevent discomfort.
+Limiting food intake may provide a perceived sense of control for a person but may not be the most helpful approach to manage symptoms.

 Your Relationship With Your Body and IBD